 If you own a mobile home and you move it from the property location at any time, it is your responsibility to notify the Weakley County Assessor's Office at (731) 364-3677.
 If the owner of the mobile home fails to pay their portion of the property taxes, then the owner of the land becomes responsible for the taxes as taxes follow the land.

 When are Weakley County Property taxes due?

 Weakley County property taxes become due the first Monday in October of each year.
 You may pay your taxes through the last day of February of the following year without interest and penalty charges.

 My mortgage company pays my taxes.
 What do I do with this bill?

 Tax information is forwarded to mortgage companies upon their request.
 The notice (or bill) you received is for your records.
 If a new company is servicing your loan or the notice includes taxes for years other than the current year, please contact your mortgage company.

 Can I make partial payments?

 The Trustee's office can and will accept partial payments.
-As long as the taxes are paid in full by the due date there will be no interest and penalty charges.
-Penalty and interest charges are required by the state of Tennessee and cannot be waived by the Trustee .
-Penalties and interest accrue monthly at a rate of 1.5% after the last day of February for each tax year.
+As long as the taxes are paid in full by the due date there will be no interest charges.
+Interest charges are required by the state of Tennessee and cannot be waived by the Trustee.
+Interest accrues monthly at a rate of 1.5% after the last day of February for each tax year.

 Can I pay by credit card?

 Yes, the Trustee's office offers you the convenience of paying by credit card.
-Visa and MasterCard are accepted.
+Visa, American Express, Discover, and MasterCard are accepted.
 There is a 2.75% fee for this service that is paid to the processing company.
 Weakley County does not receive any of this fee.